mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 Looking at the list, 25 steps just to do a release sounds like a lot.
 And really, it's far more than 25 steps because there are dozens of substeps within the testing steps.

-There are two types of costs in our release process.
-The simplest is just the wall time.
-If a single person did all 25 steps, it would probably take 20 hours, so we want to find opportunities to reduce the effort needed to publish a release.

-The second type of cost is managing the complexity.
-If multiple people work together on the release, there's complexity in how they share results with each other and decide when to proceed to the next step.
+When there are this many manual steps, it feels like the answer is to automate more, but I don't see any obvious candidates for automation.
+We could automate a step like adding the image hashes to our changelog or updating links in our internal playbooks, but it would probably take about 10 hours of automation work to save two manual hours per year.

+The more important takeaway for me is to be picky about adding tasks to our release and to question the necessity of what's currently there.

 ## How do we catch pre-release bugs?

-Some tasks turned out to be much harder to delegate than I expected.

-Usually, when I delegate a task, I document what I do.
-Often, this is a difficult process, as it's hard to take a step back from my process and try to explain how I make decisions.

 Delegating release tasks turned out to be harder than normal delegation because I realized that even if I could explain how I made my decisions, my teammates were missing context to make those decisions.

 As an example, I'll share a bug we encountered during final testing.

 Usually, when you plug a device into your network, it accepts whatever local IP address the router assigns.
-But some users want their devices to request a fixed, predictable IP address, so we added support to that in TinyPilot's web interface.
+Some users want their devices to request a static, predictable IP address.
+This last release, we added support in TinyPilot's web interface for adding a static IP address.

 Here's what the feature looked like during our pre-release testing: